ultimaweapon/nitro/README.md

 - Fast startup.
 - Can be run on a client machine directly without a VM.
 - Easy to interop with other languages.

+## Different from Swift and D

+The reason Nitro was born is because of:

+- D has fragile ABI.
+- Swift does not support namespace.

 ## Current state